asmaacode/OOP_Applications/README.md

 https://programmingadvices.com/p/11-oop-as-it-should-be-applications

 Mainly here will find:
-New libraries initiate as classes.
+New libraries initiate as classes,
 Bank System using OOP (Console Application).